 Just Breathe: 6 Tips for dealing with Performance Anxiety & Stage Fright as a dancer

 No matter what style of dance you do, you will undoubtedly perform for others at some point in your dance life.
 For some, that might simply be dancing solo in a studio setting, in front of a teacher and classmates.
 For others, it could be onstage in front of hundreds.
 For a few, it could be to a broadcast TV audience of millions.
 If you suffer from performance anxiety, it doesn't matter if you're in front of a huge audience, or just one person.
-Nerves can kick in at any time, and instead of enjoying your moment, you could experience symptoms that rob you of the reason why you dance in the first place - your happiness.
-Most people will have at least one episode of stage fright in their lives - whether that's as a dancer, actor, vocalist, athlete, musician, gymnast, or simply while speaking publicly.
-It's therefore important to have the tools to acknowledge and effectively deal with an episode of performance anxiety, so you can get back to enjoying what you love to do - dancing.
+Nerves can kick in at any time, and instead of enjoying your moment, you could experience symptoms that simply take the joy out of dancing.
+Most people will have at least one episode of stage fright in their lives, from dancers, actors and vocalists, to athletes, musicians, and public speakers.
+It's important to have the tools to acknowledge and effectively deal with an episode of performance anxiety, so you can get back to enjoying what you love to do - dancing.
 Read on for some tips on coping with this common issue.

 Firstly, how do you identify an episode of performance anxiety or stage fright?
 Look out for the following symptoms:

-- Freezing at a key moment, or losing memory of what you are meant to be doing
+Freezing at a key moment, or losing your place

 Charles Darwin identified this fight or flight reaction as a natural mechanism that has allowed humans to survive and evolve - by fleeing from danger or fighting to the death.
 Although your conscious mind knows that you won't actually die from dancing in front of others (of course!), your subconscious mind triggers a response as though you might.
 Adrenaline gets released, and the symptoms listed above are the result.
 Some people are more genetically disposed than others to suffer from it, and it has nothing to do with talent.
 Beyoncé, Adele, and even the ballet master himself Mikhail Baryshnikov have all publicly acknowledged that they suffer from stage fright, despite their incredible success.